Aliases for APC Gene

 Previous GeneCards Identifiers for APC Gene

 This gene encodes a tumor suppressor protein that acts as an antagonist of the Wnt signaling pathway.
 It is also involved in other processes including cell migration and adhesion, transcriptional activation, and apoptosis.
 Defects in this gene cause familial adenomatous polyposis (FAP), an autosomal dominant pre-malignant disease that usually progresses to malignancy.
-Disease-associated mutations tend to be clustered in a small region designated the mutation cluster region (MCR) and result in a truncated protein product. [provided by RefSeq, Jul 2008]
+Mutations in the APC gene have been found to occur in most colorectal cancers.
+Disease-associated mutations tend to be clustered in a small region designated the mutation cluster region (MCR) and result in a truncated protein product. [provided by RefSeq, Dec 2019]

 GeneCards Summary for APC Gene

-APC (Adenomatous Polyposis Coli) is a Protein Coding gene.
-Diseases associated with APC include adenomatous polyposis coli and familial adenomatous polyposis.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
-GO annotations related to this gene include binding and microtubule binding.
-An important paralog of this gene is ENSG00000258864.
+APC (APC Regulator Of WNT Signaling Pathway) is a Protein Coding gene.
+Diseases associated with APC include Familial Adenomatous Polyposis 1 and Desmoid Disease, Hereditary.
+Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
+Gene Ontology (GO) annotations related to this gene include binding and microtubule binding.
+An important paralog of this gene is APC2.